Hermann Werner Siemens: Early life and career

-Siemens studied at Berlin and Munich universities, receiving his doctorate in 1918.
+Siemens studied at the Friedrich Wilhelm University of Berlin and the Ludwig-Maximilians-Universität München, receiving his doctorate in 1918.

-Siemens studied under J. Jadssohn in Breslau and von Zumbusch in Munich.
+Siemens studied under J. Jadssohn in Breslau and von Zumbusch at the Ludwig-Maximilians-Universität München.

 He became well known for his twin studies and work on genetics in dermatology.

-In 1929 Siemens was appointed as the first professor of the new dermatology department at the University of Leiden.
+In 1929, Siemens was appointed as the first professor of the new dermatology department at Leiden University.
 There he continued researching genetics, but his department worked mainly as a clinic, where he and his team carried out clinical trials.
 These included research on the topical "right-left-method", which involved the application of two different kinds of medicine to either half of the body.

-Siemens retired in 1964 and was succeeded by his formal pupil, M. K. Polano, who had been head of the Dermatology Department at the Municipal Hospital in the Hague.
+Siemens retired in 1964 and was succeeded by his formal pupil, M. K. Polano, who had been head of the Dermatology Department at the Municipal Hospital in The Hague.

-The University of Leipzig chose Siemens for the position of Chairman of Dermatology on the basis of his scientific contributions.
+Leipzig University chose Siemens for the position of Chairman of Dermatology on the basis of his scientific contributions.
 Siemens was not a member of the NSDAP and his research was not well-liked by the Nazi Party.
 Siemens' research into hereditary diseases at this time gained criticism within the Nazis for not exploring far enough into the racial aspects of genetics.
 As a result, the Commission on Higher Education forced the appointment of a different researcher who belonged to the NSDAP, Brodo Spiethoff, and the position was taken away from Siemens.